tiayyba/CYT180_Lab7/index.md

 ### What Is Data Preprocessing?

 Data preprocessing involves preparing raw data so it is clean, consistent, and ready for modeling.

-#### Key Characteristics
-- Improves data quality
-- Corrects structural issues
-- Ensures machine-learning algorithms can interpret the data
+It improves data quality, corrects structural issues, ensures machine-learning algorithms can interpret the data by handling inconsistencies and noise.
-- Handles inconsistencies and noise

 #### Typical Preprocessing Tasks
 - Handling missing values